UMEP-dev/UMEP-processing/README.md

 # UMEP: the Urban Multi-scale Universal Predictor

-**A new branch for processing-based UMEP plugin**
+**A version for the Processing Toolbox in QGIS**

 This is the official repository for the Urban Multi-scale Universal Predictor.
 UMEP includes various climate sensitive planning tools and comes as a plugin for QGIS (www.qgis.org).
-The original UMEP tool can be accessed thruogh the official QGIS plugin repository.
+To facilitate use, a majority of the tools in UMEP is now availabel via the Processing toolbox in QGIS.
+The original UMEP tool can still be accessed thruogh the official QGIS plugin repository.

 ## Installation
 **Processing for UMEP** is added to the official QGIS repository but still flagged as experimental.